Lilypad-Tech/cloudops/README.md

 # CloudOps: Lilypad Infrastructure Deployment Using Ansible

 This guide provides instructions for deploying the Lilypad infrastructure on arbitrary Debian-based nodes using Ansible.
+Minimum requirements: quad-core cpu, and an nvidia gpu

 ## Prerequisites